tghaleb/kilo/docs/index.md

 kilo query name.db  --sql sql/by-jumps.sql --score scripts/score1.rb
 ```

-### Sql
+### SQL

-The provided sql files are only examples of what you can do.
+The provided SQL files are only examples of what you can do.
 You will
 probably need to change them at one point, or add your own custom ones.

 ### Improving layouts